WillJanes/EspressoPercolation/README.md

 # EspressoPercolation
-Abstract simulation of percolation through an espresso puck, written for a Group Project assignment in January/February 2022.
+Abstract simulation of percolation through an espresso puck, written for a University of Edinburgh Physics Group Project assignment in January/February 2022.